morio-kino/MyForeverNote_Truffle/README.md

 Truffle project for ForeverNote.

-### Network Settings.
+## Network Settings.
-In the "Add the network definition to truffle-config.js." part of build.sh, you can specify network settings.
+In the "# Add the network definition to truffle-config.js." part of build.sh, you can specify network settings.
-This will add the network definition to the following file.
+This will add the network definition to the following file after it is built

 ~~~
   MyProject/truffle-config.sj
 ~~~

-### Specify the deployment location
+## Specify the deployment location
 The following line in build.sh determines the deployment destination.

 ~~~